The Snail of Approval

 Here’s how it works

-• If you’d like to check out the application beforehand, here is a preview.
+• If you’d like to review the application before getting started, here is a preview.

-• Applicants who score at least 30% on the national Snail of Approval Eligibility Application will be contacted by a member of our local Snail of Approval Committee to participate in a short 30-minute online follow-up interview.
+• In February, applicants will be contacted by a member of our Snail of Approval Committee to participate in a short 30-minute online follow-up interview.
 This is a great opportunity for us to get to know you and your good business practices a little better.

 • The committee uses a scorecard to guide the conversation.
-Here is an example SCORECARD we reference for restaurants, bars, caterers, and foodtrucks.
+Here is an example SCORECARD we use for restaurants, bakeries, caterers, and food trucks.

-• Based on the eligibility application score and the follow-up interview, the Snail of Approval Committee will present their recommendations to the Slow Food Seattle or Slow Food Greater Olympia board of directors, and the board will select the awardees.
+• Based on the criteria, the Snail of Approval Committee will recommend awardees to the Slow Food Seattle or Slow Food Greater Olympia board of directors for final approval.

 Step 3: Award / recognition

-By being awarded with the Snail of Approval, you join a local and national network of like-minded food entities promoting a sustainable food system.
+By being awarded a Snail of Approval, you join a local and national network of like-minded food producers promoting a sustainable food system.
 As an award recipient, you will:

-• receive an official Snail of Approval window decal for your place of business as well as digital assets for menus, signage, and other digital platforms;
+• receive a letter of congratulations, a certificate, a Snail of Approval decal for your place of business, as well as digital assets for menus, signage, and other online platforms;

 • be featured in Slow Food’s newsletter, website, and social media platforms; and

-• gain national attention by being listed on Slow Food USA’s map and directory.
+• gain national attention on Slow Food USA’s map and directory.

 Make a Nomination